vmeharia/techchallengeapp/README.md

 Hi, all the code for this solution can be found ***[here][git-repo-url]***
 ## Usage

-Below are steps for followed to deploy the application
+Below are steps to be followed for deploying the application

 ### Clone this repo
 ```sh